Rudolph and Frosty's Christmas in July

-Rudolph and Frosty's Christmas in July (titled on-screen as Rudolph and Frosty: Christmas in July, or simply Rudolph and Frosty) is an American-Japanese Christmas/Independence Day television special produced by Rankin/Bass Productions, featuring characters from the company's holiday specials Rudolph the Red-Nosed Reindeer (1964) and Frosty the Snowman (1969), among others.
+Rudolph and Frosty's Christmas in July (titled on-screen as Rudolph and Frosty: Christmas in July) is a 1979 American Christmas/Independence Day film produced by Rankin/Bass Productions, featuring characters from the company's holiday specials Rudolph the Red-Nosed Reindeer (1964) and Frosty the Snowman (1969), among others.
 It was filmed in Japan using the company's trademark "Animagic" stop-motion animation style.
-The film premiered in the US on November 25, 1979, on ABC.
+The film was originally a theatrical film released on June 8, 1979 in Lexington, Kentucky through Avco Embassy Pictures, where it ran for only one week; the film's expansion to other cities was quietly cancelled.
+Later that year, on November 25, the film premiered on television in the US on ABC.

-This was the last Rankin/Bass special to star Billie Mae Richards as Rudolph and Jackie Vernon as Frosty.
-Mickey Rooney reprised his role as Santa Claus from Santa Claus Is Comin' to Town (1970) and The Year Without a Santa Claus (1974).
-Additional voices were provided by Red Buttons, Ethel Merman, Alan Sues, and Paul Frees.
-Shelley Winters and Frees reprised their roles as Frosty's wife Crystal and Jack Frost from Frosty's Winter Wonderland, and Hal Peary reprised his role as Big Ben the Clockwork Whale from Rudolph's Shiny New Year.

-This was the final Rankin/Bass special to use Rudolph and Frosty.
-All other specials/films starring the characters were produced by other companies.
+This is the last Rankin/Bass production to star Billie Mae Richards as Rudolph and Jackie Vernon as Frosty.
+Mickey Rooney reprises his role as Santa Claus from Santa Claus Is Comin' to Town (1970) and The Year Without a Santa Claus (1974).
+Additional voices are provided by Red Buttons, Ethel Merman, Alan Sues and Paul Frees.
+Shelley Winters and Frees reprise their roles as Frosty's wife Crystal and Jack Frost, respectively, from Frosty's Winter Wonderland, and Hal Peary reprised his role as Big Ben the Clockwork Whale from Rudolph's Shiny New Year.
+This is the final Rankin/Bass production to use Rudolph and Frosty.
+All other specials and films starring the characters are produced by other companies.